Inateno/Dreamengine/README.md

 ===========

 The website [HTML5-Dreamengine](http://dreamengine.dreamirl.com)
-You can also follow me on [Twitter](http://twitter.com/inateno)
+You can also follow me on [Twitter](http://twitter.com/inateno) but I do not tweet only about coding ^^

 License
 -------

 The Dreamengine is released under the [MIT License](http://opensource.org/licenses/MIT).

-I would love to get some advices or feedbacks.
-I'm on Twitter @Inateno
+I would love to get some advices, feedbacks, I need other points of view!